OlivierSohn/hamazed/BACKLOG.md

  X

 - with carefull benchmarking:
-** in produceUsefullInterleavedVariations : are matrices generated one by one?
+** in produceUsefulInterleavedVariations : are matrices generated one by one?

 ** adjust the gap of number of cc in 'tryRotationsIfAlmostMatches' to optimize world generation time.